 Certificate in Software Product Management

-Approved by the UW Department of Computer Science & Engineering, the UW Department of Human Centered Design & Engineering and the UW College of Engineering.
+Approved by the UW Paul G. Allen School of Computer Science & Engineering and the UW Department of Human Centered Design & Engineering.

 View this program's advisory board.

 Each of our programs uses an advisory board to review content, guide design and recommend updates to ensure the program remains current as the field of study evolves.
 By tapping the minds of the top thinkers, doers and leaders in the field, we offer a transformational learning experience.
 The following individuals serve as the advisory board for this program.